 Historic Castle House in Brumley, MO

-The Historic Castle House in Brumley, Missouri is bursting with supernatural activity from shadows in the cemetery to apparitions in the mirrors.
+The Historic Castle House in Brumley, MO is bursting with supernatural activity from shadows in the cemetery to apparitions in the mirrors.
 The house was built in 1850 by owners Dr. Walter Dixon and his wife, Martha.
 During the Civil War, the Castle House became a center for injured soldiers who were treated by Dixon under a truce.
 Some of the past patients are said to stick around the house, especially the ghost of Dixon’s wife, Martha, who suffered a stroke at the top of the stairway and is said to roam the second floor, still dolled up in a party dress.

 Kendrick House in Carthage, MO

-Kendrick House in Carthage, Missouri is the oldest home in Jasper County and is also home to the oldest inhabitants in the city.
+Kendrick House in Carthage is the oldest home in Jasper County and is also home to the oldest inhabitants of the city.
 Used as a hospital by both Union and Confederate soldiers during the Civil War, the house is filled with history.
 The location is reportedly haunted by the ghost of Carol Sue Janney, who died of polio when she was only two years old.
 Tons of paranormal has been reported to take place at the house including odd glowing lights, phantom children playing in the backyard at night, and even the captured EVP voices of young souls.
 The house is also a museum and curious visitors can embark upon a scheduled tour within its walls.

 Prosperity School Bed and Breakfast in Joplin, MO

-The Prosperity School Bed and Breakfast in Joplin, Missouri isn’t just a hotel for the living.
+The Prosperity School Bed and Breakfast in Joplin isn’t just a hotel for the living.
 Guests who have stayed here have reported ghost children running down halls, electrical disturbances, and more.
 The television show Ghost Hunters has also paid the bed and breakfast a visit, and they captured apparitions of playing children and shadow figures.
 EVP recordings have also captured disembodied voices.

 The Shepherd of the Hills in Branson, MO

-Rumored to be haunted by the lingering ghost of a Confederate soldier, Shepherd of the Hills is not only a theater for entertaining, but an auditorium for the dead as well.
+Rumored to be haunted by the lingering ghost of a Confederate soldier, Shepherd of the Hills is not only a theater for entertaining but an auditorium for the dead as well.
 The soldier is mostly seen at a performance at the theater, where he is said to be seen running away from the actors on horseback.

 Missouri State University - Freddy House in Springfield, MO